Keyfactor/command-cert-manager-issuer/docs/config_usage.markdown

         {
             "AllowAPI": true,
             "DataType": 1,
-            "Description": "The namespace that the issuer resource was created in.", "Name": "Issuer-Namespace"
+            "Description": "The namespace that the issuer resource was created in that .", "Name": "Issuer-Namespace"
         },
         {